 - Set some ground rules on acceptable behavior.
 IM may be casual, but what happens on business instant messaging should still be professional.
 Create and share a written policy with your team, outlining what is and isn’t allowed.
 For example, you might want a “no swearing” rule, or you could request that managers be included on all chats with customers to ensure a great client experience.

 - Make sure online confidentiality rules also apply to instant messaging.
 Some companies set rules about what files and information can and can’t be shared online, to make sure confidential information, such as customer contact information, is kept secure.
 Make sure employees are clear that this applies to IM also.

 - Train your team.
 Don’t assume everyone who works for you knows how to use the latest IM platforms.
 Always offer training when rolling out a new IM platform or when your platform undergoes a major update.
 Training means everyone has an equal understanding of how to use the tech.
 It also makes your team even more efficient, because they can learn how to use all the cool, lesser-known features of your platform.
-Connecteam has a help center that walks you through the Connecteam app, or you can use Connecteam training to create educational materials to help your team navigate IM best practices.
+I suggest using Connecteam’s training software for employees to create short training sessions for your team.
+Supplement the training sessions with a quiz to see if they properly understood the session.

 Getting the Message About Instant Messaging

 Here’s the great news about IM for businesses: tech is more integrated than ever before.
 Today, you can do more than just send text messages.
 You can also send files, checklists, memes, links, and more.
 Use IM to connect with customers and teams, improving efficiency, sales, and time management.
 It all starts with a few taps and swipes of a screen to capture all the benefits of instant messaging for your business!